Three Difficulties in Using Technology in Healthcare

 How Technology Has Benefitted Healthcare

-One technology expert recently stated in a piece for the Huffington Post that “we’re seeing a shift from the current model to one that’s more predictive, one that hinges on foresight and a combination of the right technology and analytical knowledge — what I would call the Predict-and-Prevent model of health care.”
+One technology expert recently stated in a piece for the Huffington Post that “we’re seeing a shift from the current model to one that’s more predictive.
+One that hinges on foresight and a combination of the right technology and analytical knowledge.
+It’s what I would call the Predict-and-Prevent model of health care.”

 In fact, a lot of diseases could be prevented with the use of medical technology that can identify trends and forecast results.
 Telemedicine is another example of how technology has improved healthcare.
-Advanced communication techniques and remote diagnostic instruments can both save costs and enhance the quality of patient treatment.
+Advanced communication techniques facilitated by artificial intelligence (AI) and remote diagnostic instruments can both save costs and enhance the quality of patient treatment.
 Doctors can swiftly access a patient’s whole medical history thanks to electronic health records, which also improves patient care.

 The Cost

 Medical gadgets account up 5–6% of the trillions of dollars spent on healthcare annually, according to a 2012 report.
 On the surface, that might appear to be almost nothing.
 For clinics and hospitals with limited funding, the expense might be a major obstacle.
-According to an article in the Technology Review of a prestigious university, many economists concur that the associated expenditures from acquiring healthcare technology are a major factor in the healthcare industry’s problematic financial picture.
+Many economists have opined that the associated expenditures from acquiring healthcare technology are a major factor in the healthcare industry’s problematic financial picture.

 The Learning Curve

-Healthcare executives and medical professionals need to continue their education, but they sometimes have hectic schedules and might not have the time to grasp the newest technology.
-Medical facilities must prepare training for new procedures or technology because a lack of knowledge about new medical equipment might result in mistakes.
+Healthcare executives and medical professionals need to continue their education and adopt modern techniques.
+But they sometimes have hectic schedules and might not have the time to grasp the newest technology in healthcare.
+Medical facilities must prepare training for new procedures or technology.
+This is because a lack of knowledge about new medical equipment might result in mistakes.

 Healthcare facilities are encouraged by the Centers for Medicare and Medicaid Services (CMS) Incentive Programs to use electronic health records meaningfully, however many hospitals find it challenging to achieve this requirement.
-If Medicare decides to pay less to professionals who violate meaningful use policies, that could greatly worsen financial issues for hospitals and clinics that are already struggling financially.
+Medicare executives may decide to pay less to professionals who violate meaningful use policies.
+But that could greatly worsen financial issues for hospitals and clinics that are already struggling financially.

-What Hospitals Must do to Keep Up With Technology
+What Hospitals and Clinics Must do to Keep Up With Technology in Healthcare

 All of the aforementioned difficulties stem from the difficulty of keeping up with technology advancements.
 A Forbes contributor gives hospitals tips on how to keep up with technological advancements.
 He advises hospitals, among other things, to be proactive, foresee future requirements, and never let technological concerns override patient care.
 Healthcare relies heavily on technology, but it can also provide challenges.